 Liberal Studies Electives: 6 courses, 2 selected from Table A (Lower Level Liberal Studies); 4 selected from Table B (Upper Level Liberal Studies).
 These are general interest courses and students are restricted from taking English courses.

 The practicum courses, which offer smaller-group opportunities for hands-on, experiential learning within Toronto's vibrant urban community, are the backbone of our program.
-Every English student chooses a practicum course in 2nd year from a range of areas of applied literary knowledge such as creative writing in both poetry and fiction; making digital work; writing in the arts; and open topics.
+Every English student chooses a practicum course in 2nd year from a range of areas of applied literary knowledge such as creative writing in both poetry and fiction; making digital work; making little magazines; writing in the arts; grammar for editors; and open topics.
 There is also an Independent Research Project elective available in 4th year.